Cerro Guacha

 Cerro Guacha is a Miocene caldera in southwestern Bolivia's Sur Lípez Province.
 Part of the volcanic system of the Andes, it is considered to be part of the Central Volcanic Zone (CVZ), one of the three volcanic arcs of the Andes, and its associated Altiplano-Puna volcanic complex (APVC).
 A number of volcanic calderas occur within the latter.

-Cerro Guacha and the other volcanoes of that region are formed from the subduction of the Nazca plate beneath the South America plate.
+Cerro Guacha and the other volcanoes of that region are formed from the subduction of the Nazca Plate beneath the South American Plate.
 Above the subduction zone, the crust is chemically modified and generates large volumes of melts that form the local caldera systems of the APVC.
 Guacha is constructed over a basement of sediments.

 Two major ignimbrites, the 5.6-5.8 mya Guacha ignimbrite with a volume of 1300 km3 and the 3.5-3.6 mya Tara ignimbrite with a volume of 800 km3 were erupted from Cerro Guacha.
 More recent activity occurred 1.7 mya and formed a smaller ignimbrite with a volume of 10 km3.

 The larger caldera has dimensions of 60 × 40 km with a rim altitude of 5250 m.
 Extended volcanic activity has generated two nested calderas, a number of lava domes and lava flows and a central resurgent dome.